eclipse-thingweb/test-things/README.md

 ## Current Devices

+### Advanced Coffee Machine

+The advanced coffee machine is a device that simulates a behavior of a coffee machine. `allAvailableResources` property consists of the remaining values for its properties `water`, `milk`, `chocolate` and `coffeeBeans`. `possibleDrinks` property holds a list of possible drinks, a user can order, such as espresso, americano, etc. After certain amount of uses of the coffee machine, `maintenanceNeeded` property becomes true and let users know the coffee machine requires a maintenance. `schedules` property stores the users' schedules to brew a coffee at the scheduled time.

 ### Calculator

 The calculator is a simple device, that has a read-only `result` variable, and depending on the action selected by the user, it adds or subtracts user input from the `result`.
 There is also a read-only `lastChange` variable, which indicates the last time `result` variable has changed.
 Additionally, the device publishes an event, when `result` is changed.